david0673/dotfiles/README.md

-# ekampf does dotfiles
+# david0673 does dotfiles

 ## dotfiles

-@ekampf's dotfiles
+@david0673's dotfiles
 Your dotfiles are how you personalize your system.
 These are mine.